 Many times it is hard to tell the difference between stomach flu and a food poisoning situation as the symptoms are often hard to tell apart.
 These are two completely different ailments though with completely different roots.
-Many times when people get food poisoning, they make the comment that they probably just caught the flu virus or something because they show symptoms of nausea, vomiting, diarrhea, and stomach pain. lt often happens” the other way too where people get the flu and they think they have food poisoning.
+Food poisoning is a result of eating contaminated foods.
+Some of the common food poisoning symptoms are diarrhea, vomiting, abdominal pain, loss of appetite, stomach cramps, mild fever, headaches, and nausea.
+Many times when people get food poisoning, they make the comment that they probably just caught the flu virus or a stomach virus or something along those lines because they show symptoms of nausea, vomiting, diarrhea, and stomach pain. lt often happens” the other way too where people get the flu and they think they have food poisoning.

 What normally causes stomach flu is a viral infection of the digestive tract.
+Some of the common symptoms of the stomach flu are abdominal cramps, severe dehydration, vomiting, and nausea.
+In some cases, there can also be symptoms of watery or bloody diarrhea, low-grade fever, headaches, and muscle aches.
 There is need to avoid contact with the virus in order not to get the flu, which is often a lot easier said than done.
 The cause of food poisoning is normally a toxin that is produced by a bacteria that grows on the food from not being properly handled or stored. lt doesn’t take very long for bacteria to develop on food, especially things like meat, dairy products, and sauces, which are not kept at temperatures below 40°F. Keeping food like these in temperatures between 40 and 140°F is asking for sickness.
 There are some indicators that will help you to truly suspect whether it is food poisoning or not.

 lf people who have shared the same food develop the same type of symptoms, or if you develop these symptoms after eating food that hasn’t been refrigerated, it is probably poisoning.
 The symptoms may develop in as little as 1 to 2 hours and as much past 48 hours after you consume the bad food.
 The results of the standard type of food poisoning are as follows: nausea, vomiting, and diarrhea which can last for a period of around 12 to 48 hours.